Create Online Course

 Once you’ve completed the validation process and answered these questions, you should have a clear sense of whether the course idea is a viable one.
 If so, you can move on to the next step.

 On the other hand, if your course idea generates little interest, you’ll want to go back to the beginning and brainstorm some different ideas.
-This might feel discouraging, but don’t give up.
-Remember that it’s far better to learn this now instead of putting a great deal of time and effort into a course people won’t buy.
+This might feel discouraging but don’t give up.
+Remember that it’s far better to learn this now instead of putting much time and effort into a course people won’t buy.

 Plan and Outline Your Course